Renville County Broadband Profile 2022: Red rating: Ranking out 81 of 87

 Over the years, many local governments (County, Municipal, Tribal) have invested in broadband deployment.
 This year, I have tracked how much local investment has been used to match MN State Grants.
 Local governments invest in other ways too, but this was one number I could realistically find and quantify investment by county, which means investment in that county, whether by county, cities or other local government entity.

-In Carlton, $766,654 was invested over the years.
+In Red Lake 0 was invested over the years.

 Highlights from Past Reports

-• 2023 estimates indicated that it would cost $59.5 million to get ubiquitous broadband in the county.
+• 2023 estimates indicated that it would cost 0 to get ubiquitous broadband in the county.
 (I haven’t updated the number because recent report offers scenarios of costs based on BEAD funding rules that make current estimates less predictable than in the past.
 Yet, I think the number is still helpful.)

 The maps below come from the